barsoom/devbook/code_review/README.md

 ## Both as reviewer and committer

-### Change medium if you talk past each other.
+### Change medium if you talk past one another.

-If you think you might be talking past each other, stop writing low-context, low-bandwidth comments.
+If you think you might be talking past one another, stop writing low-context, low-bandwidth comments.
 Talk IRL or over voice or video instead.

 ### Don't have style debates.